 The trade sale of an insolvent business exposes buyers to greater risk than if the business was solvent, however.
 There’s no due diligence process as such, and no warranties or indemnities, but there is a market for this type of sale when a company has entered insolvency.

 If your company is experiencing financial distress and you’re wondering if a trade sale would be appropriate, or you’d like more general information about the trade sale of a business, call one of our licensed insolvency practitioners at Real Business Rescue.
-We can arrange a free same-day consultation with more than 100 offices nationwide.
+We can arrange a free same-day consultation with nationwide.